-5. Other materials
+F.6 Other materials

-The preceding considerations apply equally to websites, emails, brochures and other marketing material, including letterheads.
+The preceding considerations apply equally to websites, emails, internet search engines, contextual internet advertising and social networking sites, brochures and other marketing material, including letterheads.

-6. Accuracy
+F.7 Accuracy

 A DRF member may be required to support or justify the accuracy of any statements made in any promotional material issued by the member or on the member's behalf.